The Edge (game show): Round 2

 The three remaining players face a new quiz round, requiring four correct answers to unlock their balls; in series 1, these questions require two correct answers, while in both series four questions are required to unlock their balls.
 The first player to release their ball gets first choice of lane, and won't face any Danger Zones.
 The second contestant to free their ball chooses second, and will have one Danger Zone.
 The remaining player will face two Danger Zones on the remaining lane.

 On the lanes, each player rolls twice, with play order again running shortest to longest lane.
 Players with Danger Zones to face will set the location of these randomly ahead of their first roll by pushing a button, and the Zones remain in the same place for their second roll.
 The Edge is worth £2,000, all other cash zones are as before and Danger Zones are worth £1 (£0 in Series 2).
 The two players with the greatest combined scores from their two rolls add these values to their Personal Bank, and the lowest scorer in the round - regardless of what is in their Personal Bank - is eliminated.

 Round 3

-The two remaining players take part in a third quiz round (In Series 1, each question requires three correct answers).
+The two remaining players take part in a third quiz round (In Series 1, each question requires three correct answers, whilst in Series 2 five correct question responses are now required).
 The first player to release their ball chooses which lane - yellow or red - they roll from, and also has the power to set a Danger Zone on their rival's lane.

 On the lanes, the players each roll three times; the player with no Danger Zone rolls first, then chooses which of the opponent's cash zones to place the Danger Zone on - the second player then rolls.
 The first player can, after each of their own rolls, move their opponent's Danger Zone to another value if they wish.
 The Edge is worth £3,000 in this round.
 The player with the highest combined score after three rolls each takes the money won into their Personal Bank; the lower score is eliminated.